 Citizens and nationals of certain countries may be eligible for travel to the U.S. under the Visa Waiver Program to conduct permissible business activities for up to a maximum period of 90 days without having to obtain a B-1 visa.
 Foreign nationals must pre-register with the Electronic System for Travel Authorization (ESTA) to confirm eligibility for travel to the U.S. without a visa.
-For a list of countries participating in the Visa Waiver Program and additional information regarding ESTA requirements, please visit: http://travel.state.gov /visa/temp/without/without_1990.html
+For a list of countries participating in the Visa Waiver Program and additional information regarding ESTA requirements, please visit: https://travel.state.gov/content/travel/en/us-visas/tourism-visit/visa-waiver-program.html

 For additional information or specific legal advice regarding business visitors and visa requirements, please contact a Gibney representative.